serenity-bdd/documentation/docs/screenplay/screenplay_fundamentals.md

 ---
-id: user_guide_screenplay_intro
+id: screenplay_fundamentals
 sidebar_position: 1
 ---
 # Screenplay Fundamentals

 The Screenplay Pattern is a modern test automation design pattern intented to make it easier to write scalabble, maintainable test code.
-You can get a quick overview of a simple Screenplay test [here](../..//docs/tutorials/screenplay).
+You can get a quick overview of a simple Screenplay test [here](../../docs/tutorials/screenplay).

 In this section, we will look at how to write high quality test automation using the Screenplay pattern in more detail.
 We will intially focus on interacting with a web application using Selenium - in the following sections, we will see how to interact with APIs and databases using the Screenplay model.